 There is a state-of-the-art oncology unit meaning patients no longer have to travel out of the area to receive chemotherapy and supportive treatment.
 The purpose-built unit is based in the former Coquet Ward and the area has undergone a £100,000 refurbishment to include the latest equipment and the best facilities for patients.

-Alnwick Infirmary is located on the outskirts of the town of Alnwick, Northumberland.
+Alnwick Infirmary is located in the town of Alnwick, Northumberland, just outside the town centre.

 By road